-The textile and clothing chain is composed of a wide number of sub-sectors covering the entire production cycle from the production of raw materials (man-made fibers) to semi-processed (yarns, woven and knitted fabrics with their finishing process) and final/consumer products (carpets, home textiles, clothing and industrial use textiles).
+The textile and clothing chain is composed of a wide number of sub-sectors covering the entire production cycle from the production of raw materials (man-made fibres) to semiprocessed (yarns, woven and knitted fabrics with their finishing process) and final/consumer products (carpets, home textiles, clothing and industrial use textiles).

 The complexity of the sector is also reflected in the difficulty of finding a clear-cut classification system for the different activities involved.
-The old nomenclature system (old NACE 1995) still classified textile industry's activities as follows:
+The new nomenclature system (NACE 1997) identifies the following categories: yarn and thread; woven fabric; textile finishing; nome textiles; ndustrial & other textiles (which include Carpets and Wool Scouring); Rnitted fabrics & articles.